A simple, yet subtle "invariance" of two-body decay kinematics

-So far, we have found that the {\it ansatz} in eq.~(\ref{eq:fitter}) is very good at reproducing the theory prediction.
-In fact, this success suggests that the {\it ansatz} may be used to measure the combination of masses in eq.~(\ref{Estar}) from {\em experimental} data.
-In order to investigate this possibility, we go back to the example of the top quark, namely, we would like to use the fitting function in order to extract the peak of the observed energy distribution of the $b$-jet and measure the top quark mass by plugging this value and the well-known mass of the $W$ boson into eq.~(\ref{Estar}).
-Before getting into details, we would like to mention that, we do not necessarily aim at getting a result for the value of $m_{\mathrm{top}}$ that is competitive with the current measurements.
-Rather we aim at finding what is the sensitivity of our method for measuring top quark mass in a realistic setup.
-In fact for a fair comparison it should remarked that the current measurements of $m_{top}$ rely on rather complicated tools and often advocate templates for the distributions that require a detailed knowledge of the underlying dynamics of the top quark decay, i.e., the matrix element of the process.
+Before getting into details, we would like to mention that we do not necessarily aim at getting a result for the value of $m_{\mathrm{top}}$ that is competitive with the current measurements.
+Rather, we aim at finding what is the sensitivity of our method for measuring top quark mass in a realistic setup.
+In fact, for a fair comparison it should be remarked that the current measurements of $m_{\mathrm{top}}$ rely on rather complicated tools and often advocate templates for the distributions that require a detailed knowledge of the underlying dynamics of the top quark decay.
 On the contrary, our method is extremely simple: it is based on pure kinematics and does not rely at all on detailed knowledge of the above-mentioned dynamics (as long as the top quark is produced unpolarized).
 As such we can regard our study of the mass measurement of the top as a proof of principle that our method can be used to measure the mass of heavy particles, in particular, new physics particles.